 - Prawn: most will be allergic to other crustaceans (e.g. crab, lobster).

 - Peanut: ~5% are allergic to another legume (e.g. soy).

-Immediate (within 30minutes) – IgE allergy – this is the most common reaction seen in infants and children.
+Immediate (within 30minutes) – IgE allergy – this is the most serious reaction seen in infants and children.

 Delayed (hours to days) food allergy (non IgE food allergy)